amarmurmu001/traffic-management/README.md

 1. Place the video file you want to process in the project directory.

-2. Modify the `video_path` variable in the script to point to your video file.
+2. Modify the `video_path` variable in the script to point to your video file or if you wan to integrate camera put the camera index.

 3. Run the script: python traffic_management.py